TGrim-03/March-Madness-Bets/SKELETON.md

 We will use React.js for the frontend.
-We will use Java and Spring Boot framework for the backend.
+We will use Java for the backend.
 We will also be using Python to collect and scrape data.
+We will use MySQL to store the data.

+The frontend will call the backend to get the data and populate the website.
+The backend will retrieve the data from MySQL, and the MySQL database will be populated with the data from the Python web-scrapper.